tiggon112/Jekyll-my-site/_posts/2022/2022-09-12-github-profile-tricks.md

 I saw this post on some [GitHub profile tricks][1].
 I really need to give mine some love...

-Hey, Josh-a-year-from-now: You probably still need to do this!
+Hey, Tiggon-a-year-from-now: You probably still need to do this!

 [1]: {{ page.link}}